 With the computer rebooted, plug in your Linux compatible Bluetooth dongle.
 If your have Bluetooth installed on a laptop, just keep reading.

 Now run Blueman, and then “Turn Bluetooth On” from the applet itself.
 Again from the applet, you will want to toggle down to Devices.
 First, put your headset into discoverable mode and then click Search on Blueman.
 Once Blueman detects the Bluetooth device, right click on the representative entry in Blueman, click Pair and then Trust.

 Once the headset connects (it might take a moment), right click on the entry again and change the profile to Off.
 Turn off the headset.
 Now turn the headset on again, and then right click on entry and this time select the A2DP profile.
 From this moment on, you’re ready to listen to high quality audio through your Bluetooth headset.

 So what about when you’re done with the headset?
 Well, you will need to stop the audio (music, etc) you’re listening to.
-Then go back to Blueman, right click on the entry and change the profile back to off.
+Then click the Bluetooth icon to go back to Blueman, right click on the entry and change the profile back to off.
 From here, you’re free to turn off and charge your headset.